guilhermefront/guilhermefront/README.md

-## Hi there 👋

-#### I'm a Front end developer which:
+## Hi there 👋 I'm a developer that:

-- 🎮 consistently create and maintain types for DefinetelyTyped "@types" repo
 - 🦾 works with great ease on the most complex tasks involving react, typescript, nextjs, scss, styled-components...
-- 📖 love to read docs
+- 📖 loves to consume valuable information
-- 💻 is passionate about building quality web apps
+- 💻 is passionate about building great solutions
+- 🎮 create and maintain types for DefinetelyTyped "@types" repo

-I'm privileged to do what I like, which is one the main reasons I'm always applying a tremendous effort to do better every single day.
+I'm privileged to work doing what I like, which is why I'll always apply a tremendous effort to do better every single day.